DVenkatesh/cordova-plugin-watchconnectivity/README.md

 # Cordova Watch Connectivity Plugin

-Simple plugin that establishes iOS Watch Connectivity session with Watch OS 2 and helps exchange of messages between an iPhone hybrid application and its iWatch application.
+Simple plugin that establishes iOS Watch Connectivity session with Watch OS 2 / 3 and helps exchange of messages between an iPhone hybrid application and its iWatch application and vice-versa.

 ## Installation